jcs-emacs/jcs-emacs/README.md

 ## Installation

-There are two way to install the configuration on to your machine, it depends on if the internet is available to you.
+There are two ways to install the configuration on to your machine; it depends on if the internet is available to you.

 ### With Internet